 Be Prepared while Traveling.
 Know Where You are Going

-Planning a trip can be exciting and taking your portable oxygen concentrator should not interfere in your fun.
+Planning a trip can be exciting and taking your portable oxygen concentrator should not interfere with your fun.
 Take time to prepare for travel.
 Know your travel plans and be sure to let others know about your trip.

 Consider taking additional supplies for your portable oxygen concentrator including nasal cannulas and hoses if needed.
 Take your owner’s manual in case you need to troubleshoot while away from home.
 Preparedness for travel will give you peace of mind, even when unexpected circumstances arise.